espressif/vscode-esp-idf-extension/docs/MULTI_PROJECTS.md

 2. Workspace configuration settings defined in the workspace's `<name>.code-workspace` file as shown below.
 3. User settings defined in
    - **Windows** `%APPDATA%\Code\User\settings.json`
-   - **macOS** `$HOME/Library/Application Support/Code/User/settings.json`
+   - **MacOS** `$HOME/Library/Application Support/Code/User/settings.json`
    - **Linux** `$HOME/.config/Code/User/settings.json`

 This extension uses the `idf.saveScope` configuration setting to determine where to save configuration settings in features such as the Setup Wizard.

-You can select the current project by clicking the **ESP-IDF Current Project** Item in the Visual Studio Code Status bar or by pressing F1 and typing **ESP-IDF: Pick a workspace folder for IDF commands** which will determine the folder where to obtain the ESP-IDF Settings such as current device USB port, ESP-IDF path, etc.
+You can select the current project by clicking the **ESP-IDF Current Project** Item in the Visual Studio Code Status bar or by pressing F1 and typing **ESP-IDF: Pick a Workspace Folder for IDF Commands** which will determine the folder where to obtain the ESP-IDF Settings such as current device USB port, ESP-IDF path, etc.

 Projects folders and workspace level settings are defined in some `<name>.code-workspace` file such as: